EvanMorrison/moshero-cpa/README.md

-# Manual Therapy for Wellness
+# Stan Moshero, CPA

 ## An AngularJS website

-This is a basic website built for the business Manual Therapy for Wellness.
+This is a basic website built for the business of Stan Moshero, CPA